-Another benefit of membership is access to the 2016 NACDL Member Handbook.
-Members can pre-order online.
+Another benefit of membership is access to the 2017 NACDL Member Handbook.
 The number of directories printed is based on pre-orders.
-The 2016 Member Handbook is available to current members exclusively.
+The 2017 Member Handbook is available to current members exclusively.
 The Member Handbook is offered at cost which is $21.22, including shipping.

 The types of membership categories include:

 - Law Student ($65 per year)